Which books/covers/authors intrigue you? Which have you read? Disliked? Enjoyed?

-Previously: Kris Neville’s “Cold War” (1949) in the October 1949 issue of Astounding Science Fiction, ed.
-John W. Campbell, Jr. You can read it online here.
+Previously: Kris Neville’s “Cold War” in Astounding Science Fiction, ed.
+John W. Campbell, Jr. (October 1949).
+You can read it online here.

-Up next: Frederik Pohl’s (as Paul Flehr) “The Hated” (1958) in the January 1958 issue of Galaxy Science Fiction, ed.
-H. L. Gold.
+Up next: Frederik Pohl’s (as Paul Flehr) “The Hated” in Galaxy Science Fiction, ed.
+H. L. Gold (January 1958).
 You can read it online here.

 Philip K. Dick wrote “A Little Something For Us Tempunauts” (1974) after a two-year hiatus.
 He explains that a friend brought by a copy of John T. Sladek’s brilliant “The Poets of Millgrove, Iowa” (1966) that spurred him to write again: “the first sf story in years that galvanized me into new life—like Kant reading Hume.”
 He further explains that Sladek’s satirical deconstruction of the cult of the astronaut “can stand in the ranks of the all-time great short stories in the English language” and that it “changed in a flash my entire conception of what a good sf story is” (source).
 I, too, adore Sladek’s story.
 One of three authors– along with Barry N. Malzberg’s general characterization of astronauts and the space agency and Samuel R. Delany’s “Aye, and Gomorrah” (1967) that inspired this series.